elisemercury/Duplicate-Image-Finder/docs/app.rst

-difPy App
+difPy Web App
 =====

-Not familiar with coding? **difPy can now be accessed through its web app**!
+Not familiar with coding? **You can now use difPy through its web app**!

 📱 **Try the** `difPy Web App`_.